intellipeer/greency/README.md

 # Conclusion

+In this tutorial, we used Material-UI Grid component and React to create different sections of on the page.

+We used a create-react-app to setup a skeletal React.js application easily and Material-UI for styling.
+We fetched data from the REST API.

 After creating a new repository in Github, I pushed the React code from my local machine to this new repo.
 I deployed and hosted the site on Vercel.
 If you prefer a different platform to deploy your React and Material-UI web app, you can check out the [official react documentation on deployment](https://create-react-app.dev/docs/deployment) for your web application.